eriklupander/dvizz/README.md

 The [Dockerfile](Dockerfile) builds a docker image using [multi-stage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/).
 There is no need to install _go_ and _bower_ for building the docker image.

+### Deploying as a Swarm service

+1.)
+Build using the Dockerfile and specify a tag, for example _someprefix/dvizz_.

+    docker build -t someprefix/dvizz .

+2.)
+Example _docker service create_ command.

+Note that you may need to remove or change the _--network_ property to suit your Docker Swarm mode setup.

+    docker service create --constraint node.role==manager --replicas 1 \
+    --name dvizz -p 6969:6969 \
+    --mount type=bind,source=/var/run/docker.sock,target=/var/run/docker.sock \
+    --network my_network someprefix/dvizz

+3.)
+Done.
+You should see _dvizz_ when using _docker service list_:

+    > docker service ls
+    ID                  NAME                MODE                REPLICAS            IMAGE
+    3aoic5me90aj        dvizz              replicated          1/1                 someprefix/dvizz

 ## How does it work?